 All donor information is safely locked up at all times.
 Medical test results are kept strictly confidential, unless the donor gives permission to share them or we are required to do so by law.
 Donors will be notified by our Medical Director regarding the finding of any adverse test results.

-Since plasma is composed of approximately 92% water, the body replaces the plasma taken from your donation very quickly, usually between 24-48 hours.
 A donor can safely donate twice in a seven-day period, but not two days in a row.
 We encourage all of our donors to drink plenty of fluids if they plan to donate twice a week on a regular basis.
 While a donor may be eligible to donate up to twice per week, B Positive reserves the right to not allow an individual to donate twice in one week for any reason at any time.

 If you are a return (repeat donor) the process usually takes about an hour and a half with a scheduled appointment.
 A first time donor can expect to be at the center for up to two and a half hours, because a basic physical examination is required in accordance with the Food and Drug Administration (FDA) regulations.

 All donors must have a valid, current form of government or state issued photo identification such as a driver’s license, residency card, or passport.
 Donors will also need to provide proof of their current, local residence if their photo identification does not have their current address listed.
 A utility bill postmarked in the past 3 months with your name and address clearly written on the envelope, a copy of your current lease, a copy of your current mortgage, a bank or credit card bill from the last 3 months, etc. will suffice.
 Some exceptions may apply to the donor residence proximity requirement, such as being a college student, being military personnel, or being a donor who is participating in a specific antibody collection program. **Please Note: You must bring proof of your social security number to your first donation, and to each annual donation thereafter.
 The document you provide must have your name and your social security number, in its entirety.